16-05

 I’m still brimming with good feelings after the wonderful Rose Garden Tea held in person in our own Rose Garden last Saturday.
 The next big in person event we have to look forward to is the reopening of our sanctuary on Sunday, June 20th.

 Regarding our reopening, I’d like to ask your take on moving the time of our worship service from 10 to 11.
 If we’re going to make this change, now is the time to do it.
 A number of quite elderly congregants have shared with me that they now have to spend so much time getting ready that it’s becoming harder and harder for them to make a 10am service.
 On the other hand, several feel strongly about keeping the service at 10 so that they still have a good long afternoon ahead of them on Sunday.
 Our Board of Governors will be discussing this at its meeting next Sunday, May 23rd.
 THEY NEED MORE INPUT FROM THE CONGREGATION.
 Please let Jon Close, President of the Board, and myself know your thoughts.
 Email would be best.
-Jon’s email is jclose7@yahoo.com.
-Mine is paulccmp@yahoo.com.
+Jon’s email is [email protected].
+Mine is [email protected].
 For those who receive the worship service by ground mail, there isn’t time to send in a response before the Board meeting.
 If you feel strongly about this, please call Carole at 624-8595 and let her know what you think.
 She will be sure that Jon received your feedback.

 Our next Congregational Meeting will be held on Sunday, May 30th.
 It will be like our last, via Zoom.
 Hopefully this will be our LAST Zoom congregational meeting!
 More details will be coming next week.